 Perform a ping test in both directions.

 On the server, open a command prompt and ping the client IP address (shown under P-t-P Local).

-To test the tunnel in the other direction, telnet to the client router (username: root password: admin) and ping the P-t-P Remote IP address.
+To test the tunnel in the other direction, telnet to the client router (username: root password: your strong password) and ping the P-t-P Remote IP address.
 See the screenshots below for an example.

-Figure 4 - PPTP connection verification
+Figure 5 - PPTP connection verification